-The Group has two types of hedge relationships: hedge of net investment in foreign operations and fair value hedge.
+The Group has three types of hedge relationships: hedge of net investment in foreign operations, fair value hedge and cash flow hedge.
 For hedge accounting purposes, the risk factors measured by the Group are:

-- Interest Rate: Risk of volatility in transactions subject to interest rate variations; - Currency: Risk of volatility in transactions subject to foreign exchange variation.
+- Interest Rate: Risk of volatility in transactions subject to interest rate variations; - Currency: Risk of volatility in transactions subject to foreign exchange variation; - Stock Grant Charges: Risk of volatility in XP Inc stock prices, listed on NASDAQ.